-Reuters Reporters To Face Trial In Myanmar After Covering Rohingya Crisis
+Reuters Reporters To Face Trial In Myanmar After Covering Rohingya Massacre

 Half a year after Myanmar prosecutors announced they'd seek charges against two Reuters reporters for allegedly violating state secrets, a court in Yangon has ruled that the controversial case can proceed.
 The decision Monday means Wa Lone, 32, and Kyaw Soe Oo, 28, will stand trial.

-The two journalists were in Myanmar reporting on what's been referred to as a government campaign of ethnic cleansing against the country's Rohingya Muslim minority.
-They pleaded not guilty to breaking the Official Secrets Act — a law rarely prosecuted since its institution in 1923, back when Myanmar was still known as Burma under British colonial rule.
+The two journalists were in Myanmar reporting on a massacre of members of the country's Rohingya Muslim minority.
+The men pleaded not guilty to breaking the Official Secrets Act — a law rarely prosecuted since its institution in 1923, back when Myanmar was still known as Burma under British colonial rule.
 It carries a maximum penalty of 14 years in prison.

 Observers beyond Myanmar's borders have widely condemned the case as a thinly veiled bid to stifle press freedom in the country, which has been riven by a bloody government crackdown on the Rohingya.
 Since last August, when a Rohingya insurgent group attacked several military outposts, the military's vast retaliation in Rakhine state has sent more than 700,000 members of the Muslim minority fleeing into Bangladesh.